 Let’s celebrate the majestic horse.
 Horses are beautiful and noble creatures.
 I have had the privilege of being involved in the breeding and training of horses most of my life.Horses have transformed my life.
 They have healed many mental, spiritual and physical problems I have faced in this life.
 Horses could change your life too.
 On National Horse Day, I hope you can visit a horse somewhere near you.

-Want to learn more about horses?
+Want to learn more this National Horse Day?
 Here are some horse facts you might not know:

 - Horses have the largest eyes of any land mammal.
 Horse’s eyes are on the side of their head and they are capable of seeing nearly 360 degrees at one time.
 This helps them see predators that sneak up behind them so they can run and protect themselves.